 Another project I have is a system to help me build my vocabulary.

 Since English isn’t my first language, I sometimes run into words while I’m reading that I don’t understand.
-So to learn more words, I created a script that takes words from Readwise, and then automatically adds the audio pronunciation, the definition, and examples in a sentence to an Airtable.
+So to learn more words, I created a script that takes words from Readwise and automatically adds the audio pronunciation, the definition, and examples in a sentence to an Airtable.

-I then take these words and put them manually into Anki to help me learn them.
+I put these words manually into Anki to help me learn them.

 I did run into a problem with this approach: I ended up using words that no one knew.
-I would take a word from a 19th century novel, and then insert it into everyday conversation.
+I would take a word from a 19th-century novel and insert it into everyday conversation.
 No one would have any idea what I was talking about.